 (There is an additional irony here, and that is that raising interest rates is the action which is more likely to ignite inflation as money velocity moves up so that you might also get nonlinearly bad outcomes in inflation by raising rates.
 But that is not what Kashkari is saying.)

 No one, it seems, is worried about the nonlinear outcomes these days.
 If they were, implied volatilities would be much higher, since it is through options that you can best protect your assets from nonlinear market moves.
 As investors, we can choose to take that risk with our own little piece of the pie.
 Policymakers don’t have access to option hedges on economy-wide economic variables, though.
-Their best strategy is to try and walk the course least likely to result in their stepping on a rattlesnake.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Their best strategy is to try and walk the course least likely to result in their stepping on a rattlesnake.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.